Skip to main content

 The study examined individuals who were over 50 and had worked long enough to be insured for SSDI.
 They had also all waited at least five months after the onset of their disability to file a claim.
 Hyde and Wu’s research suggests that employment rates fall most steeply for rejected applicants who came the closest to qualifying.
 These individuals could no longer do their past work but were capable of switching to other work.
 As a result, many older people denied SSDI benefits suffer financially.

-Similar research, released by the United States General Accounting Office (GAO) in 1989, also found that more than half of applicants who were denied benefits were not working four years after their denial.
+Similar research, released by the United States General Accounting Office (GAO) in 1989, also found that more than half of applicants denied benefits were not working four years after their denial.
 Many “did not expect to ever work again.”
 These individuals often lacked health insurance as well.

 Social Security Disability Under 50